jackzheng2496/learningC/README.md

 - Use enum to declare mutiple symbolic variables (automatically).
 Easier to use than define and easier to debug.
 Applying the const keyword in front of an array parameter indicates that the array will not be changed. -3/14/16
+- Homework is a thing, taking a small break to catch up on work. -3/17/16